IsWladi/Lab-Coleccionista-FastAPI-MongoDB-Ionic/README.md

 - Execute `docker compose start` at the root of the project to start the containers.
 - Execute `docker compose stop` at the root of the project to stop the containers.
 - Note:
-    * If you want to restart the containers, avoid using `docker compose restart` because by default the database is started after the API.
+    * If you want to restart the containers, avoid using `docker compose restart` because a bug cause that the database is started after the API.
 Instead, use `docker compose stop` and then `docker compose start`.
     * The API container has hot reload enabled, so you don't need to restart it when you make changes to the code.

 # How to run the tests